kostya-zero/enjo/docs/BUILDING.md

 #### Native compilation

-If you want to natively compile Enjo, use this in your prompt:
+If you want to natively compile Enjo, use this in your command prompt:

 ```shell
 # Bash, zsh, fish, ...